squaresLab/squaresLab.github.io/index.md

   Management University
 * [Pavneet Singh Kochhar](https://kochharps.wixsite.com/pavneet), Microsoft (Canada)

-Our previous undergraduate researchers include:
+We have also worked with a number of wonderful undergraduates through the [REUSE](https://reuse.cs.cmu.edu) program.
+You should apply!

-If you're not sure who to contact, squaresLab can be reached via email: clegoues at cs dot cmu dot edu
+If you're not sure who to contact, squaresLab can be reached via email: clegoues@cs.cmu.edu

 *We apologize, sort of, for the egregious backronym.